 Si vous préférez lire cette Politique de Confidentialité en français, veuillez cliquer ici.

 Si prefiere leer la presente Declaración de Privacidad en castellano, haga clic aquí.

 Captify refers to Captify Technologies Limited, (registered in England with company number 07620174) and its other group companies in the EU.

 In accordance with the GDPR, we have appointed a Data Protection Officer whose contact details are as follows:

 3. WHY DO WE COLLECT DATA?

 Captify is a specialist in displaying advertisements that are relevant to you.
-Our aim is to enhance your online advertising experience by showing you adverts for products we think you might like.
+Our aim is to enhance your online advertising experience by showing you adverts for products we think you might like based on your preferences or interests.
 By way of a practical example, you search for a product online, explore various options and continue to surf the web.
 As you later surf the web, Captify shows you adverts that are related to the product you searched for.
 With Captify’s service, the digital advertisements you see online or in apps will be more relevant to you than the ads you will see without Captify.